UpTheShipCreek/Project2023/Assignment_3/readme.md

 ### Calls
 For the encoder:

-    python3 ./encoder/reduce.py ./in/input.dat ./in/query.dat ./in/encoded_dataset.dat ./in/encoded_queryset.dat
+    python3 reduce.py -d ./in/input.dat -q ./in/query.dat -od ./in/encoded_dataset.dat -oq ./in/encoded_queryset.dat

-It's **important** to note that since we want it to run from the general directory, the path hardcoded for the encoder is `./encoder/encoder.keras` and it won't run if you try to run it from inside the `./encoder/` folder.

 After running the encoder and making sure your files follow the exact conventions mentioned above, you can run:

-    ./clustering
+    ./clustering ./in/input.dat ./in/encoded_dataset.dat

 or

-    ./comparisons
+    ./comparisons ./in/input.dat ./in/query.dat ./in/encoded_dataset.dat ./in/encoded_queryset.dat

 for the clustering and nearest neighbor comparison tests respectively.

-### Output
-The output of our programs is stdout but feel free to redirect the output on the `./out/` folder:

-    ./clustering > ./out/clustering_results.out

-and

-    ./comparisons > ./out/comparison_results.out
+**Important:** Make sure to give a big enough queryset cause the comparisons program averages the results of each method for 2000 queries.

 ## Programs
 For the new process of the creation of the encoder see the [encoder creation section](./encoder_creation.md) and for the results see the [comparisons section](./comparisons.md)